5x12/ppline/README.md

         exec: src/tuning.py:GridSearch
 ```

 Any executable class should have a method ``_exec()``, because ppline is searching for that method to execute.
-Hence:
+For example:

 ```python
 class SomeClass(object):